-Inclusive Criteria: -The study include-

-GNM Students who

-Are studying in selected school of Nursing, Available at the time of data collection.
+Inclusive Criteria: -The study include-GNM Students who Are studying in selected school of Nursing, Available at the time of data collection.
 Exclusive criteria: -The study excluded GNM Students who Are not studying in selected school of Nursing.
 Not Available at the time of data collection.

-The following tools were used in the study:
+The following tools were used in the study Socio-demographic characteristics.
+A self-structured questionnaire was developed